 Carmarthenshire believes in the educational value of being conversant in two or more languages and is strongly in favour of a bilingual policy in its schools.
 The long-term aim of this policy is to teach children to be fluently bilingual in the use of Welsh and English by the time they leave primary school.
-The provision made should ensure that the children are able to communicate with confidence in both languages and that they are aware of the cultural heritage of Wales.
-The secondary schools' language policy is a continuation of the primary policy and reflects the place given to Welsh in the communities in which the schools are located.
-The Welsh in Education Strategic Plan notes that there is currently a variety of approaches regarding teaching the Welsh language and teaching subjects through the medium of Welsh in the County's various schools.
-That said, all schools are expected to develop Welsh medium, bilingual and multilingual so that pupils are fully integrated into their bilingual communities at the end of the statutory educational process.
+The provision at primary and secondary level aims to ensure that the children are able to communicate with confidence in both languages and that they are aware of the cultural heritage of Wales.